-As a part of the SVPP First Year Experience (FYE), prior to matriculation, all first-year students are required to complete the Culture, Behavior and Experiences (CBE) survey to collect baseline data, SAPU®, an online education and prevention course on sexual assault, dating violence, and domestic violence and Orientation programs.
-At New Student Orientation, incoming students participate in several programs focused on maintaining a respectful community, preventing sexual assault, and promoting sexual respect, healthy relationships, and bystander intervention along with learning about Title IX, including the available resources and support systems; as well as Dartmouth's response to sexual misconduct.
+As a part of the SVPP First Year Experience (FYE), prior to matriculation, all first-year students are required to complete:

+- the Culture, Behavior and Experiences (CBE) survey to collect baseline data; - Sexual Assault Prevention for Undergraduates or Sexual Assault Prevention for Athletes, an online education and prevention course on sexual assault, dating violence, and domestic violence from leading education technology company Vector Solutions; - and Orientation programs.
+At New Student Orientation, incoming students participate in several programs focused on: - maintaining a respectful community - preventing sexual assault, - o promoting sexual respect, healthy relationships, and bystander intervention - learning about Title IX, including the available resources and support systems - o Dartmouth's response to sexual misconduct.

-Specifically, Dartmouth offered the following primary prevention and awareness programs for all incoming students in 2022.
+Specifically, Dartmouth offered the following primary prevention and awareness programs for all incoming students in 2023.